johnjohndoe/NetMap/NodeXL/ExcelTemplateSetup/ReadMe.txt

 Version 3
 ---------
-The third and current version of the setup program uses the hybrid Windows Installer/ClickOnce technique described in "Deploying to the ClickOnce Cache" in the same article.
+The third version of the setup program uses the hybrid Windows /ClickOnce technique described in "Deploying to the ClickOnce Cache" in the same article.
 A Windows Installer setup copies the template and adds the shortcut, then calls a custom action to install the solution in the ClickOnce cache.
 Because a file path is no longer embedded in the Excel template file, workbooks created from the template can be reliably exchanged with other users.

 The following changes had to be made to the technique outline in the article: